A safe, reliable and environmentally sound way to store and generate electricity.

 Minimizes Water Use

-The Goldendale Energy Storage Project allows us to store and use more renewable energy while providing many environmental benefits.
-A “closed-loop” system, it does not involve the construction of a new dam on a river.
+A “closed-loop” system, the Goldendale project does not involve the construction of a new dam on a river.
 The facility will include two artificial reservoirs—a lower one and an elevated one—that recirculate water.
+The project would purchase water from Klickitat Public Utility District like any other commercial user.

-The system would be filled with water once, and replenished annually to make up for minimal evaporation.
-That’s about 360 acre-feet of water per year.
-For comparison, the former aluminum smelter used 8,000 acre-feet of water annually, and an average farm in Washington state uses four times as much water annually, according to U.S. census data.
+The system requires a one-time fill and minimal annual replenishment—about 360 acre-feet of water per year to offset evaporation.
+For perspective, the former aluminum smelter consumed 8,000 acre-feet of water annually, and the average Washington farm consumes four times as much water annually, according to U.S. census data.

 Environmental Benefits